-Some dogs may be naturally fast and focused.
-They won’t really need to change their behavior much — they just have to prove to the system that they are consistently fast enough.
+Mollie the Coton de Tulears is naturally fast and focused.
+He won’t really need to change his behavior much — to level up he'll just have to prove to the system that he's consistently fast enough.

 Other pups may be used to pressing the button once, and then taking a lap around the coffee table after getting a reward.
 This used to be a good strategy — a way to stay occupied while waiting for the next opportunity to play.
 Dogs in this habit will now have to change their behavior, and it may take some time to learn that response time matters.
 To encourage your dog to stay engaged, you may consider adding some high-value treats into the mix, or providing some gentle encouragement to stay on task, at least at first!